subat0mik/Misconfiguration-Manager/defense-techniques/DETECT/DETECT-8/detect-8_description.md

 1. The connection will be made from an attacker controlled host
 2. The connection will target Tier0 infrastructure or a Distribution Point

-To identify connections to the winreg named pipe, defenders can create composite events based on the source network connection Event ID: 3 referencing destination port 445 and the name of the Tier 0, Primary (including CAS) or Secondary site servers, in combination with the destination Event ID: 18 winreg named pipe connection.
+To identify connections to the winreg named pipe, defenders can create composite events based on the source network connection Sysmon `Event ID: 3` referencing destination port `445` and the name of the Tier 0, Primary (including CAS) or Secondary site servers, in combination with the destination Sysmon `Event ID: 18` winreg named pipe connection.

-The below Sysmon Event ID: 3 (Source host) displays the connection to a site server over destination port 445:
+The below Sysmon `Event ID: 3` (Source host) displays the connection to a site server over destination port `445`:
 ```
 Event ID: 3
 Network connection detected: